Connect with others who understand.

 Is It Possible To Have Both Psoriatic Arthritis and Osteoarthritis?

-If you think you are dealing with PsA, OA, or both, it’s important to see a health care provider soon.
+If you think you are living with PsA, OA, or both, it’s important to see a health care provider soon.
 They can help you through the diagnostic process and then work with you to find a treatment plan that will be effective and work for your body.

 Find Your Team